silvesterjk/learnML/obsidian_notes/Self Attention & Transformers.md

 A technique called "Teacher Forcing" allows decoder components to be parallelized during training by using ground truth outputs instead of the model's previous outputs.
 This makes the RNN-style components trainable in parallel while maintaining sequential generation during inference.

+## RetNet (Retention Network)

+Another recent approach following RWKV's success is RetNet, which uses a retention mechanism rather than attention.
+RetNet "combines the parallel representation and the recurrent representation to achieve a balance between efficiency and performance" and can generate multi-scale sequence representations.